sagemath/sage-archive-2023-02-01/src/doc/en/developer/packaging.rst

     exec python3 spkg-check.py

-All normal Python packages must have a file ``install-requires.txt``.
+All normal Python packages and all wheel packages must have a file ``install-requires.txt``.
 If a Python package is available on PyPI, this file must contain the name of the package as it is known to PyPI.
 Optionally, ``install-requires.txt`` can encode version constraints (such as lower